FAQ coronacrisis: tips

-The Education Executive Agency (DUO) wants to help students and former students who encounter (financial) problems as a result of the coronavirus, for example because you don’t have work anymore.
-Students entitled to studyfinancing from DUO, can borrow extra money, for example to be able to pay tuition fees.
-Those paying back money can request a repayment-free period.
-If you experience a study delay and you graduate in the period September 2020 to January 2021, you can receive a one-off compensation amount in 2021.
+The Education Executive Agency (DUO) wanted to help students and former students who encountered (financial) problems as a result of the coronavirus.
+Students entitled to studyfinancing from DUO, could borrow extra money, for example to be able to pay tuition fees.
+Those paying back money could request a repayment-free period.
+If you experienced a study delay you could receive a compensation.
+These allowances have been available until August 2021.

-Study programmes are doing everything they can to limit study completion delay, and thus additional costs, as much as possible.
-Check with your own study programme what you can do about this yourself.
-AHK-students can contact their student counsellor.
-In addition, the AHK support fund has been launched to financially support AHK-students.
+Study programmes did everything they could to limit study completion delay, and thus additional costs, as much as possible.
+AHK-students could contact their student counsellor for more information.

 Support for self-employed people

-A number of measures are being developed to support entrepreneurs with allowances, loans and tax measures.
-The most relevant measures are:
+There were a number of measures to support entrepreneurs with allowances, loans and tax measures.
+The most relevant measures were: